Gopaljha2004/BookMyShow-Clone/README.md

 # BookMyShow-Clone
-Made the bookmyshow clone by using html and css
+Made the bookmyshow clone by using html and css ( responsiveness of this website is pending)